swlaschin/fsharpforfunandprofit.com/_posts/2012-04-17-convenience-active-patterns.md

 {% endhighlight  %}

 <div class="alert alert-info">
-You don’t need to worry about the complex syntax used to define the active pattern right now — this is just an example so that you can see how they are used.
+You don't need to worry about the complex syntax used to define the active pattern right now -- this is just an example so that you can see how they are used.
 </div>

-Once these patterns have been set up, they can be used as part of a normal “`match..with`” expression.
+Once these patterns have been set up, they can be used as part of a normal "`match..with`" expression.

 {% highlight fsharp %}
 // create a function to call the patterns